Leighton Library Aims and Objectives

 6.3.1 Legacies

 It is not possible to set targets for legacies, but wider community, national and international awareness of the Library may encourage people to consider legacies.
-Over the last two years however the Trust has received over £112,600 from legacies.
-This includes an unusually generous amount from one legacy alone.
-It is not possible to predict legacy income and promises made might not materialise.
+We cannot predict legacy income and promises made might not materialise.

 6.3.2 Friends’ subscriptions